mayel/indigo/_posts/2015-12-1-GetAcross.markdown

 I founded & developed (with some help for the iPhone app) this non-profit solution to respond to language barriers during the refugee crisis in Europe.

-[Check it out](https://app.getacross.org/), and let me know if you want to help!
+[Check out the GetAcross site](https://app.getacross.org/), and let me know if you want to help!